The thylacine’s ‘yip yip’

 This writer recently answered a post on Quora about the supposedly extinct thylacine (Tasmania tiger), and it got my wife and I thinking again about an event that happened at our farm.

-The farm skirts forest and pasture in a secluded area, which more or less backs onto the southwest wilderness area.
+The farm skirts forest and pasture in a secluded area, which more or less backs onto the southwest wilderness.

 The farm had been unoccupied for some time before we arrived.